doroved/mid/README.md

 ## MachineID for Rust

-Obtain a unique hashed identifier for your MacOS/Linux/Windows-based device.
+Creating a Machine ID for MacOS/Linux/Windows.

 An excellent solution for licensing your programs, which uses maximally static and mostly immutable data.